History of public transport ticketing in New South Wales: STATS

+In June 2019, public testing of a reintroduced STATS system commenced.
+The system's use is restricted to special excursion trips operated by two Sydney transport heritage groups.
+The two groups have each had fresh magnetic ticket stock produced.

 PrePay

-PrePay was a concept introduced by State Transit in 2004, where a ticket has to be purchased before boarding the bus.
-This meant that bus tickets could not be bought from the driver, and prepaid magnetic-stripe tickets have to be purchased beforehand before getting on the bus.
-Tickets accepted included the TravelTen, DayTripper, P.E.T.s etc.
+PrePay was a concept introduced by State Transit in 2004, where a ticket had to be purchased before boarding a bus.
+This meant that bus tickets could not be bought from the driver.
+Tickets accepted included the TravelTen, DayTripper and P.E.T.s etc.

-PrePay only bus stops are bus stops which are PrePay only between 7am and 7pm on weekdays.
-During this time, no cash was accepted on any State Transit route when getting on from any of these stops and a prepaid magnetic stripe ticket have to be used instead.
-The first bus stop to be trialed and converted to a PrePay only bus stop was the Watson Street bus stop along Military Road in 2004.
-Subsequently, other busy bus corridors and interchanges were progressively converted to become PrePay only on weekdays.
-Bus stops within the CBD also became PrePay only bus stops on 22 June 2009.
+Bus stops were PrePay between 7am and 7pm on weekdays.
+During this time, no cash was accepted on any State Transit route when getting on from any of these stops and a prepaid magnetic ticket had to be used instead.
+The first bus stop to be trialed and converted to PrePay was the Watson Street bus stop along Military Road in 2004.
+Subsequently, other busy bus corridors and interchanges were progressively converted to become PrePay.
+All bus stops within the CBD became PrePay on 22 June 2009.

-State Transit also introduced its first PrePay only service 333 in October 2006 between Circular Quay and Bondi Beach.
-Similar to PrePay only bus stops, cash was not accepted but expanded to any bus stop along the route and during any time of the day.
-Subsequently, other State Transit limited stops and express routes were also progressively converted to PrePay only services.
-The first five Metrobus routes (M10-M40, M50) were also PrePay only since introduction.
-During the transition to MyZone, prepaid magnetic-stripe MyZone tickets replaced the older State Transit-only magnetic-stripe tickets and became the only tickets accepted on PrePay only bus routes.
-MyZone tickets accepted on PrePay only services and bus stops included MyMulti tickets, MyBus TravelTen tickets, Family Funday Sunday and P.E.T.s.
-When the Opal card was rolled out, it was also accepted on PrePay only routes and bus stops.
+State Transit introduced its first PrePay service, route 333, in October 2006 between Circular Quay and Bondi Beach.
+Cash was not accepted at any bus stop along the route during any time of the day.
+Subsequently, other State Transit limited stops and express routes were also progressively converted to PrePay services.
+The first five Metrobus routes (M10-M40, M50) were also PrePay services.
+During the transition to MyZone, magnetic MyZone tickets replaced the older State Transit-only magnetic tickets and became the only tickets accepted on PrePay services.
+MyZone tickets accepted for PrePay services included MyMulti tickets, MyBus TravelTen tickets, Family Funday Sunday and P.E.T.s.
+The Opal card is accepted for PrePay services.

-The concept of requiring a prepaid ticket and refusing cash payments was also later used by other bus operators, such as Forest Coach Lines services at certain bus stops at certain times on weekdays (since March 2013).

-Commencing in 2018 all bus routes are progressively being converted to prepay only by region.
-On 28 October 2019 the last routes within the CBD became cashless so that specific cashless stops within that area are no longer used.
-During the COVID-19 pandemic all Opal bus services became cashless.
+PrePay was also introduced to other bus operators, such as Forest Coach Lines services, at certain bus stops at certain times on weekdays.
+Commencing in 2018, all bus routes were progressively converted to PrePay by region.
+On 28 October 2019, the last routes within the CBD became cashless so that specific cashless stops within that area were no longer used.
+During the COVID-19 pandemic, all Opal bus services became cashless.